Arthur C. Clarke

-He co-wrote the screenplay for the 1968 film 2001: A Space Odyssey, widely regarded as one of the most influential films of all time.
-Clarke was a science fiction writer, an avid populariser of space travel, and a futurist of a distinguished ability.
+Clarke was a science fiction writer, an avid populariser of space travel, and a futurist of distinguished ability.
 He wrote many books and many essays for popular magazines.
 In 1961, he received the Kalinga Prize, a UNESCO award for popularising science.
-Clarke's science and science-fiction writings earned him the moniker "Prophet of the Space Age".
-His science-fiction writings in particular earned him a number of Hugo and Nebula awards, which along with a large readership, made him one of the towering figures of the genre.
+Clarke's science and science fiction writings earned him the moniker "Prophet of the Space Age".
+His science fiction writings in particular earned him a number of Hugo and Nebula awards, which along with a large readership, made him one of the towering figures of the genre.
 For many years Clarke, Robert Heinlein, and Isaac Asimov were known as the "Big Three" of science fiction.
+Clarke co-wrote the screenplay for the 1968 film 2001: A Space Odyssey, widely regarded as one of the most influential films of all time.

 Clarke was a lifelong proponent of space travel.
-In 1934, while still a teenager, he joined the BIS, British Interplanetary Society.
+In 1934, while still a teenager, he joined the British Interplanetary Society (BIS).
 In 1945, he proposed a satellite communication system using geostationary orbits.
-He was the chairman of the British Interplanetary Society from 1946 to 1947 and again in 1951–1953.
+He was the chairman of the BIS from 1946 to 1947 and again in 1951–1953.

-Clarke immigrated to Ceylon (now Sri Lanka) in 1956, to pursue his interest in scuba diving.
+Clarke emigrated to Ceylon (now Sri Lanka) in 1956, to pursue his interest in scuba diving.
 That year, he discovered the underwater ruins of the ancient original Koneswaram Temple in Trincomalee.
 Clarke augmented his popularity in the 1980s, as the host of television shows such as Arthur C. Clarke's Mysterious World.
 He lived in Sri Lanka until his death.

 Clarke was appointed Commander of the Order of the British Empire (CBE) in 1989 "for services to British cultural interests in Sri Lanka".
 He was knighted in 1998 and was awarded Sri Lanka's highest civil honour, Sri Lankabhimanya, in 2005.